FAQ – frequently asked questions

 .
 But even then, careful precautions were taken to minimize any risks.
 Some of the transport I had in Indonesia

-was also perhaps a bit dicy, but that was not deliberate on my part.
+was also perhaps a bit dicy, but that was not deliberate on my part and had nothing to do with dark tourism.

 Some places simply make people assume they must be dodgy because they get such a bad press, such as North Korea